This page is available under these URLs:

 Please, read the info sheet before you start your Erasmus+ stay.

 Before you leave for your partner university you will have to choose your courses at the partner university and make sure that the credits earned abroad will transfer back to BOKU.
 The EU recommends that students take courses worth 25-30 ECTS per semester.
 For Erasmus+ you have to complete at least 3 ECTS credits per month of stay.
 These ECTS credits also have to be transferred to BOKU.
+The minimum stay is two months.

 To apply for an Erasmus+ place at one of BOKU's partner universities, you also need a language certificate to prove your language skills, see "How to apply".